CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Results

-with $I_{X}$ of each molecule and the surface and $I_g$ the current of the surface (graphene or graphenelyne).
+with $I_{X}$ of each molecule and the surface and $I_g$ the current of the graphene in a) and GPNL in b).
 Noticing that the adsorption of CH$_x$ compounds increases the sensitivity of the surfaces.
-Our results are in a qualititive good agrement with reported experimental data \cite{SHABAN20194510}.
-Thus, graphenylene is a better candidate than graphene for use in field effect transistors, as Zener diodes, and faster sensors.
+The tunneling currents for the sheets as a function of the voltage for various adsorbed molecules are shown in the inset plots by I–-U characteristics graphs for voltages below 300 mV.
+Our results are in a qualititive good agrement with reported experimental data \cite{SHABAN20194510} showing a decrease of 25 mV for GPNL and an efficiency increas of 4\% for methane single molecules.
+Thus, the porous structure of GPNL offers distinct advantages, including increased surface area, reduced density, and improved accessibility to guest objects.
+This structure is highly suitable for applications involving light absorption and electron/ion transport.
+Specifically, it shortens the migration path of charge carriers from the point of generation to the active surface, thereby facilitating electron migration to the surface.
+Therefore, we suggest that GPNL based materials can be better candidates than graphene ones for use in field effect transistors, as Zener diodes, and faster sensors.